Sigmaringen Castle: Seat of the Vichy Government

-Following the Allied invasion of France, the French Vichy Regime was moved from France into Schloss Sigmaringen.
+Following the Western Allied invasion of France (D-Day and Provence landing), the Nazi regime moved French Vichy Regime from France into Schloss Sigmaringen, in spite of strong protest of Marshall Pétain.
 The princely family was forced by the Gestapo out of the castle and moved to Schloss Wilflingen.
+Pierre Laval, former Prime Minister of the Vichy Government, was there as well as Joseph Darnand, Head of the feared Milice.
 The French authors Louis-Ferdinand Céline and Lucien Rebatet, who had written political and anti-semitic works, feared for their safety and fled to Sigmaringen with the Vichy government.

 Céline's 1957 novel D'un château l'autre, (English: From one castle to another) describes the end of the war and the fall of Sigmaringen on 22 April 1945.
 The book was made into a German movie in 2006, through the German media companies ZDF and Arte, called Die Finsternis (English: The Darkness).
+Pétain then took refuge in Switzerland.
+Shocked by the accusations of collaboration with the Nazis claimed by the French authorities and media, he voluntarily returned to France to face trial, was condemned to death, sentence which was commuted by de Gaulle into life imprisonment.
+He was in the prison of Île d'Yeu, an island off the Atlantic Coast of France, until he died in 1951.

 Today

-During the 1970s, following a crisis in the steel industry, Frederick William had to sell some of the family property to support the Hüttenwerke Laucherthal (English: Laucherthal Steel Works).
+During the 1970s, following a crisis in the steel industry, Prince Frederick William had to sell some of the family property to support the Hüttenwerke Laucherthal (English: Laucherthal Steel Works).
 Since the death of his wife Margarita in 1996, Prince Frederick William lived on a country estate in Jagdschloss Josefslust between Krauchenwies and Sigmaringen.
 His son and heir, Karl Friedrich, lives in the Sommerschloss (Summer Palace) in Krauchenwies.
 The castle is occupied by the management for the business interests of the prince as well as the museum.